Banished by Bargain:

 The administration’s policy punishes immigrants and asylum seekers and deprives them of their rights under U.S. law.
 The administration is disappearing people to unknown locations before family members and lawyers can help them, sending them to face arbitrary detention, torture, chain refoulement, and other harms.
 The mistreatment in the third country is inflicted not for any crime committed there or in the United States, but because they were immigrants in the United States subjected to a forced transfer arrangement.

-The administration is wielding the threat of forced transfers to terrify immigrant communities and force people to leave the United States, including by publicly warning “If you do not leave, we will hunt you down, arrest you, and you could end up in this El Salvadorian prison.”
-In some cases, the administration directly threatens individual detained immigrants with transfer to a third country in order to coerce them to relinquish their rights and abandon their immigration cases.
+The administration is wielding the threat of forced transfers to terrify immigrant communities and force people to leave the United States, including by publicly warning: “If you do not leave, we will hunt you down, arrest you, and you could end up in this El Salvadorian prison.”
+U.S. immigration officials also directly threaten detained immigrants with transfer to a third country in order to coerce them to relinquish their rights and abandon their immigration cases.
 In some cases, the U.S. government seems motivated to not only punish immigrants and terrify others, but perhaps also to pressure other governments into accepting the return of their own nationals.

 Who is being sent to third countries through these deals?

-The Trump administration has used these deals to banish to third countries men, women, children, families, and pregnant people, as well as individuals with medical or psychological vulnerabilities, and those with recognized legal protection claims.
+The Trump administration has used these deals to banish to third countries men, women, children, and families, including pregnant people, individuals with medical or psychological vulnerabilities, and those with recognized legal protection claims.
 People who have been forcibly transferred from the United States under these arrangements have come from a wide range of countries across the globe.
 This tracker’s country sections specify the nationalities and number of people sent to each third country.

 The administration has forcibly transferred asylum seekers and other migrants at various stages of their immigration case, including:

-• people already granted deferral of removal under the Convention Against Torture (CAT) or withholding of removal because of likely persecution in their home country
+people to whom U.S. immigration judges have granted protection under the Convention Against Torture (CAT) or withholding of removal because of likely torture or persecution in their home countries

 Why would other countries agree?